RS485 Wiring, Communication, and Differences with RS232

 5. **Device Connectivity**

-RS232 connections can only connect two devices—one transmitter and one receiver.
+RS232 connections can only link two devices.
+One device sends signals, and the other device gets them.
 On the other hand, RS485 supports multipoint communication.
 This means many transmitters and receivers can connect on the same network.

 6. **Network Complexity**

 With fewer connected devices, RS232 networks are easier to set up and manage.
 This makes them a cost-effective choice for simple setups.
 On the other hand, adding more devices to an RS485 network makes it more complex.
-However, RS485 offers better scalability for larger systems that need many connected parts.
+RS485 works well for larger systems with many connected parts.